-So, one of your closest friends has asked you to speak at their wedding!
+So, one of your closest friends or family members has asked you to speak at their wedding!
 What a privilege, right?!

 If you're like most people, you're already sweating at the thought of a your solo voice on the mic with a hundred pairs of eyes staring at you.

-All images in this guide are provided by the very talented Beca C Photography.
+All images in this guide are provided by the very talented Shelly Anderson Photography.

-Sure, let us all know how you guys became friends, but keep the focus on the bride and the groom.
-You are one of the closest observers of their relationship-- so give us the inside scoop on it!
+So sure, you can let us all know how you guys became friends when you were in diapers.
+And let us all know the great qualities that make your bestie so wonderful!
+But keep the focus on the bride and the groom.
+You are one of the closest observers of their relationship - so give us the inside scoop on it!

 Ideas to inspire thoughts and stories:

-- When did you realize they were right for each other?
+When did you realize these two were right for each other?

-Inside jokes are great, but public speaking ain't the time for it.
-Sure, the bride or groom will be cracking up, but you'll just hear crickets from everyone else.
+Inside jokes are great, but public speaking isn't the time for it.
+Sure, the bride or groom might be cracking up, but you'll just hear crickets and get blank and confused stares from everyone else.

-I might throw my camera across the room if I hear ONE more person tell the groom to put his hand on the bride's hand because it will be the last time he'll ever have the upper hand.
+Granted, I've been to a lot more weddings than most of your guests.
+But I might throw my camera across the room if I hear one more person tell the groom to put his hand on the bride's hand because it will be the last time he'll ever have the upper hand.

-That just ain't classy.
-Sure your sister got a little crazy in Mexico and took a wrong turn in her college days --but now is not the time to bring up those wonderful memories.
-It just looks catty.
+This is just not classy.
+Sure your sister got a little crazy in Mexico and made some poor decisions in her college days - but now is not the time to bring up those wonderful memories.
+Trust me, I know it's a joke - and I've seen it done - but it just looks catty.
 And speaking of other guys…

 That's just awkward.
 For everyone.